areeb07-star/TalenTrade--Skill-Exchange-Platform/README.md

 A person may know **Python** but want to learn **UI Design**.
 Someone else may know **UI Design** but want to learn **Python**.

-TalenTrade brings these complementary skills together and creates opportunities for people to learn from one another.
+**TalenTrade brings these complementary skills together.**

+The goal is simple:

 > **Turn individual knowledge into collective growth.**